-The \emph{Word Problem} WP$(L)$ of a language $L \subseteq A^*$ is the following computational task.
+\emph{Word Problem} WP$(L)$ of a language $L \subseteq A^*$ is following computational task.

-The following facts are standard in formal language theory. \begin{itemize} \item If $L$ is regular, then WP$(L)$ is decidable in real time. \item If $L$ is deterministic context-free, then WP$(L)$ is decidable in linear time. \item If $L$ is context-free, then WP$(L)$ is decidable in cubic time. \item If $L$ is context-sensitive, then WP$(L)$ is decidable in polynomial space, and there are context-sensitive languages such that WP$(L)$ is \PSPACE-complete. \end{itemize} The paper of McNaughton, Narendran, and Otto \cite{McNaughtonNO88} exploits the following theme: ``Go beyond deterministic context-free and keep linear time solvability for the word problem by using Church-Rosser semi-Thue systems.''
+The following facts are standard in formal language theory. \begin{itemize} \item If $L$ is regular, then WP$(L)$ is decidable in real time. \item If $L$ is deterministic context-free then WP$(L)$ is solvable in linear time. \item If $L$ is context-free then WP$(L)$ is solvable in less than cubic time. \item If $L$ is context-sensitive then WP$(L)$ is solvable in polynomial space, and there are context-sensitive languages such that WP$(L)$ is \PSPACE{} complete. \end{itemize} The paper of McNaughton, Narendran, and Otto \cite{McNaughtonNO88} exploits the following theme: ``Go beyond deterministic context-free and keep linear time soluability for the word problem by using Church-Rosser semi-Thue systems.''